digitalocean/marketplace-kubernetes/stacks/kube-prometheus-stack/README.md

   --values values.yml
 ```

-### Configuring Service Monitors
+### Configuring Service Monitors for Prometheus

-To monitor applications in your cluster, you usually define a so called `ServiceMonitor`.
+To monitor applications in your cluster, you usually define a so called `ServiceMonitor` CRD.
 This is a custom resource definition provided by the `Prometheus Operator`, which helps you in the process of adding new services that need to be monitored.

 A typical `ServiceMonitor` configuration looks like below: